wp-plugins/ooyala-video-browser/readme.txt

 === Ooyala Video ===
 Ported By: Dave Searle
-Contributors: dsearle
+Contributors: dsearle, automattic
 Tags: embedding, video, embed, portal, ooyala, shortcode Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.4.2
+Stable tag: 1.4.3

 Easy embedding of videos for the Ooyala Video Platform.
 Browse your Ooyala videos, and easily insert them into your posts and page.